Introduction to HMAC

 - Another problem is, if we share the symmetric with multiple parties, how the receiver knows that the message was prepared and sent by the sender, not other receivers the keys are also shared with them, so there is the possibility of fraud that one of the receivers may create false messages.

-This article has seen the basic concept of the Hash-based Message Authentication Code, and it’s working.
+In this article we have seen the basic concept of the Hash-based Message Authentication Code, and it’s working.